 Next, you’ll enjoy a light pub lunch paired with a local brew at The Long Valley Bar.
 This stop is not just about eating; it’s about experiencing Irish pub culture in a relaxed setting.
 The option to sample a local beer adds a layer of authenticity and allows you to taste what locals enjoy regularly.

 Many travelers find this part of the tour a perfect breather, giving them a chance to chat about what they’ve seen so far.
-Several reviews rave about the informative stories shared by guides and how the pub environment enhances the experience.
+Several reviews love the informative stories shared by guides and how the pub environment enhances the experience.

 Coal Quay Market: Stepping Back in Time